microsoft/fabricrealtimelab/modules/module06a.md

 ## :tada: Summary

-In this module, you implemented a lambda architecture to store data in the lakehouse from the EventStream, and ran several notebooks to process the data into a dimensional model.
+In this module, you implemented a lambda architecture to store data in the lakehouse from the Eventstream, and ran several notebooks to process the data into a dimensional model.
 You then created a semantic model for reporting, and used that model in a Power BI report.

 ## References